raaidarshad/nabu-website/src/routes/blog/roadmap.md

 - [ ] A Chrome browser extension using the similar-article endpoint
 - [ ] A Twitter bot that uses the similar-article endpoint
 - [ ] A Reddit bot that uses the similar-article endpoint
+- [ ] A daily email of topic-grouped articles
-- [ ] A daily & weekly email roundup of topic-grouped articles
+- [ ] A weekly email of topic-grouped articles

 ### Later
 - [ ] Storing the similarity measure between articles